 Monks will pick up of personality and spiritual vibes and consult with you regarding your intentions.
 But Monks reading your aura is a myth that does not exist in real life.
-What has probably happened is someone went to Wat Bang Phra, where they do 50-100 Sak Yants a day.
+What has probably happened is someone went to Wat Bang Phra, where they do 70-100 Sak Yants a day.
 We have found from experience that it can take anywhere from 15 minutes to several hours for a guest to chose a Sak Yant design.
-When you have 100 people a day, the Monks does not have time to ask you what you want, you get what they decide your getting if you do not have any personal request.
+When you have 100 people a day, the Monks does not have time to ask you what you want.
+You get what they decide your getting if you do not have any personal request.

 I suspect someone has had this experience, and not understood that the Monk or Ajarns did not have the time to consult with them, and chose for them.
 In an attempt to understand what just happened (not being prepared) the person concluded the Monk must have read their Aura and thus the myth was created.
 It is a wonderful story - but it is not true.
 The purpose of getting a Sak Yant Tattoo is to create a magical talisman.
 It really is your responsibility to have your intention decided before you get a Sak Yant.
 If you are not prepared - then you get what is chosen for you.
 But don't let someone's mistake and attempt to understand what happened to them be your guide.
 Talk with the staff at Sak Yant Chiang Mai and tell them your magical blessing you desire and they can point out some designs.

 16) Can I get a Sak Yant on my Own - Without Sak Yant Chiang Mai?

 Like any tour or experience it is possible to get one without the help and assistance of Sak Yant Chiang Mai.
 Many Monks and Ajarns do not speak English, so if you speak Thai or can take a Thai person with you your chances get higher of obtaining a Sak Yant on your own.
 Sometimes the staff at your hotel might know someone who knows someone and it can be arranged.
 Although this is not a common experience.